I’m Sorry, Dr. King. I’m So Sorry.

 Yeah, he told me; I thought we’d beaten the odds, tho.

-But what goes around comes around; and like that current wise person/presidential candidate Jeb?
+But what goes around comes around; and like that momentarily wise failed 2016 presidential candidate Jeb?
 Bush said so well, (pardon my French), “Gee, Stuff Happens.”

-And part of what makes this particular “stuff happening” so hard is part of what I know about Selma back then: the movement that began in January of ’65 wasn’t just a lark Dr. King started for a winter’s fun.
-It was the culmination of sixty-four years (that’s three generations!) of official legal exclusion, with all the degradation, oppression and violence that regime enabled.
+And part of what makes this particular “stuff happening” so hard is part of what I know about Selma back then: the movement that began in January of ’65 wasn’t just a lark Dr. King set off on for a winter’s fun.
+It was the culmination of sixty-four years (that’s three generations!) of official legal black voter exclusion, with all the degradation, oppression and violence that regime enabled.

-And while Berman is too smart to make predictions (as is the NAACP’s Rev. Barber) about all this suppression being soon reversed and the Voting Rights Act resurrected, we’re in an election year, during which we’re supposed to put on a game face and go all out.
+And while Berman is too smart to make predictions (as is the Rev. Barber) about all this suppression being soon reversed and the Voting Rights Act resurrected, we’re in another election year, during which we’re supposed to put on a game face and go all out.
 Again.
-But instead, here’s what swims into view when I gaze into my crystal ball: another long road of trouble which I’m unlikely to see an end of.
+But instead, here’s what swims into view when I gaze into my cracked crystal ball: we could also be facing another long road of trouble which I’m unlikely to see an end of.

 I think it still looked at least somewhat different to Dr. King, more hopeful, even when he stepped out on that fatal Memphis motel balcony in April 1968.